matuteiglesias/journal/content/CRM/2025-01-23_Developed_Contact_Management_Automation.md

 ## 📅 2025-01-23 — Session: Developed Contact Management Automation

 **🕒 17:45–18:20**
-**🏷️ Labels**: data_curation, relationship_management, automation, Python, Google Sheets
+**🏷️ Labels**: Data_Curation, Relationship_Management, Automation, Python, Google Sheets
 **📂 Project**: CRM
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The goal of this session was to develop a structured plan and tools for managing and curating contacts efficiently, with a focus on [[automation]] and meaningful engagement.
+The goal of this session was to develop a structured plan and tools for managing and curating contacts efficiently, with a focus on automation and meaningful engagement.

 ### Key Activities
 1. **High-Level Process for Data Curation**: Created a framework for curating contacts and engaging with them, including daily grouping and review processes.